-3] The Socio-Economic Status of Palestinian Refugees in Lebanon
+The Socio-Economic Status of Palestinian Refugees in Lebanon

-There are over 479,000 registered Palestinian refugees in Lebanon, 45 per cent of whom are living in twelve camps operated by the United Nations Relief and Works Agency (UNRWA, n.d. f).
-UNRWA is the UN mission established to provide for the welfare of Palestinian refugees following the ethnic cleansing of Palestine in 1948 (Pappé, 2006).
+There are over 479,000 registered Palestinian refugees in Lebanon, 45 per cent of whom are living in twelve camps operated by the United Nations Relief and Works Agency (UNRWA).
+UNRWA is the UN mission established to provide for the welfare of Palestinian refugees following the ethnic cleansing of Palestine in 1948.
+In the absence of a recent census, UNRWA estimates on the basis of take-up of its services, that 180,000 Palestinian refugees are residing in-country with the remainder having temporarily or permanently left Lebanon.
 UNRWA is additionally providing monthly cash assistance and services to 29,000 Palestine Refugees from Syria (PRS) who fled to Lebanon after the start of the war in Syria in 2011.
-Sixty per cent of PRS (262,000) have been displaced at least once by the war, 4,000 have been killed and 50,000 are estimated to have left Syria (UNRWA, 2019).
+Sixty per cent of PRS (262,000) have been displaced at least once by the war, 4,000 have been killed and 50,000 are estimated to have left the country.

-There are four categories of Palestinian refugees in Lebanon (UNRWA, 2022d: 1).
+There are four categories of Palestinian refugees in Lebanon.
 These legal categories directly influence their capacity to access services and thereby impact their socio-economic status.
 The largest grouping is Palestine Refugees in Lebanon (PRL) who are descended from those who lived in Palestine during the period 1 June 1946 to 15 May 1948, and were ethnically cleansed from their homeland during the Catastrophe (Nakba).
 The second category are those not registered with UNRWA who were displaced in the 1967 Arab-Israeli war and subsequent hostilities, and who are registered with the Lebanese government (known as 'Not-Registered' or 'NR' by UNRWA).
 The third category are Palestinian refugees who lack identity documents and are neither registered with UNRWA nor with the Lebanese authorities (and referred to as 'Non-IDs').
-The fourth category are PRS, who have arrived in Lebanon since the 2011 Syrian war and who may or may not have regular status in Lebanon (Ibid.).
-UNRWA (2023c: 16) estimates half of all PRS in Lebanon to be without residency rights and, therefore, 'restricted in their movements and ability to gain employment'.
+The fourth category are PRS, who have arrived in Lebanon since the 2011 Syrian war and who may or may not have regular status in Lebanon.
+UNRWA estimates half of all PRS in Lebanon to be without residency rights and, therefore, 'restricted in their movements and ability to gain employment'.
 Moreover, the prevalence of public sector strikes in Lebanon in 2022 meant that PRS found it difficult to renew residency permits which restricted their movement and access to employment.
 This is an example of how historical and contemporary events beyond their influence greatly impact the socio-economic status of Palestinian refugees.
+It is also important to note that, while not the focus of this report, Syrian refugees living in the twelve Palestinian camps are unable to access UNRWA services.
+The Syrian population in the camps was as high as 26 per cent in 2017, including 58 per cent of the population of Shatila and 48 per cent of Burj Barajneh.